-3. RF Transceiver
+RF Transceiver

-As seen in Figure 1-3 on page 6, the RF transceiver consists of an LNA (Low-noise Amplifier), PA (Power Amplifier), RX/TX switch, fractional-N frequency synthesizer and the signal processing part with mixer, IF filter, IF amplifier with analog RSSI, FSK/ASK demodulator, data filter, and data slicer.
+According to Figure 3 on page 5, the RF transceiver consists of an LNA (Low-Noise Amplifier), PA (Power Amplifier), RX/TX switch, fractional-N frequency synthesizer and the signal processing part with mixer, IF filter, IF amplifier, FSK/ASK demodulator, data filter and data slicer.

-In receive mode the LNA pre-amplifies the received signal which is converted down to 226 kHz (ATA5423/ATA5428) and 235 kHz (ATA5425/ATA5429), filtered and amplified before it is fed into an FSK/ASK demodulator, data filter, and data slicer.
+In receive mode the LNA pre-amplifies the received signal which is converted down to 226 kHz, filtered and amplified before it is fed into an FSK/ASK demodulator, data filter and data slicer.
 The RSSI (Received Signal Strength Indicator) signal and the raw digital output signal of the demodulator are available at the pins RSSI and DEM\OUT.
-The demodulated data signal Demod\Out is fed to the digital control logic where it is evaluated and buffered as described in the section "Digital Control Logic" .
+The demodulated data signal Demod\Out is fed to the digital control logic where it is evaluated and buffered as described in section "Digital Control Logic".

-In transmit mode, the fractional-N frequency synthesizer generates the TX frequency which is fed to the PA.
+In transmit mode the fractional-N frequency synthesizer generates the TX frequency which is fed to the PA.
 In ASK mode the PA is modulated by the signal PA\Enable.
 In FSK mode the PA is enabled and the signal TX\DATA (FSK) modulates the fractional-N frequency synthesizer.
-The frequency deviation is digitally controlled and internally fixed to about ±16 kHz (see Table 4-1 on page 28 for exact values).
-The transmit data can also be buffered as described in the section "Digital Control Logic" .
-A lock detector within the synthesizer ensures that the transmission will start only if the synthesizer is locked.
+The frequency deviation is digitally controlled and internally fixed to about ±16 kHz (see Table 12 on page 24 for exact values).
+The transmit data can also be buffered as described in section "Digital Control Logic".
+A lock detector within the synthesizer ensures that the transmission will only start if the synthesizer is locked.